Ally Haran

-Allyson Paige Haran (born May 21, 1996) is a professional soccer player who plays as a defender for Canberra United of A-League Women.
+Allyson Paige Haran (born May 21, 1996) is a professional soccer player who plays as a defender.
 Born in Canada, she has been called up to youth national team camps by both Canada and the United States.

 Early life

 Haran was born in Stratford, Ontario, Canada.
-She moved to the United States at an early age and was a two-sport athlete in soccer and basketball at Powers Catholic High School, earning first team All-Conference honors in 2011–12 and 2012–13 and an All-State honorable mention in 2012–13 for basketball.
+She moved to the United States at an early age and was a two-sport athlete in soccer and basketball at Powers Catholic High School in Flint, Michigan, earning first team All-Conference honors in 2011–12 and 2012–13 and an All-State honorable mention in 2012–13 for basketball.
 She received college scholarship offers in both sports.

 Wake Forest Demon Deacons

 Haran accepted a college soccer scholarship from Wake Forest University, where she played four seasons for the Demon Deacons.
 During her time at Wake Forest she made 66 starts in 67 appearances, captaining the team in the final two seasons and playing every game during that spell.
 Haran went on to become a four year letter winner.